-The word spin does have a negative connotation, for sure.
+Indeed, the word ‘spin’ does have a negative connotation.

-To be fair, in the way she would define spin, I’m quite sure I would agree.
-Deliberate distortion of facts, manipulation, and outright lying to the public sucks.
 But I see no reason for charging a perfectly good and usable word with only a negative aspect.
-We’re in public relations after all; we should know that there are more than just one side of every story.
+We’re in public relations after all; we should know that there are more than just one side to every story.

 According to Wikipedia: